How to Start a Personal Blog That You’ll Love, Plus Examples

 Using a fully customizable personal blog template gives you the foundation from which you’ll be able to create a strong online presence and meet your audience’s needs and interests.
 You’ll want to consider the following when choosing a template of your own.

 Define your blog’s goal: Giving your site a purpose will help you take the necessary steps to ensure that you find the right template for you and your target audience.
 For example, if your personal blog focuses on food, think about adding a culinary vibe to your site, like a background resembling a dining cloth.
 Your readers will resonate with it.
+The same goes for starting a travel blog, think about the best travel scene to inspire your readers.

 Decide on a layout: Your layout has influence on the presentation of your blog.
 You can choose a template with a layout that will prioritize certain blog content over others.
 For example, using a magazine-style layout lets you draw attention to featured stories or images and can be suitable for someone creating lots of diverse content.